jhale/sustainable-scientific-software/courseworks/coursework2/coursework2.md

 Please ask questions on the course Moodle.

-*Deadline: 2nd July end of day.
+*Deadline: 11th June end of day.
 No extensions.*

 The email should contain a link to a GitHub repository (shared with me `jhale` and `mail@jackhale.co.uk`) with: